sujnanpatil/Dynamic-Copilot/Labs/Pre-configurations.md

 ## Summary

-In this exercise, you have created an environment in Power Apps ,installed Copilot for Sales in Outlook and in Teams
+In this exercise, you have created an environment in Power Apps ,installed Copilot for Sales in Outlook and in Teams.

 ### You have successfully completed the lab